skule/skule.ca/get-involved/directorships.md

 > <a class="button is-small vp-finance" href="http://gradball.skule.ca">Website</a>

 > <b class="vp-finance-text">Hard Hat Café Managers</b>
-> Edlyn Li and Kelvin Lo <small class="vp-finance-text">Overseen by VP Finance</small>
+> Simona Tenche and Kate Dong <small class="vp-finance-text">Overseen by VP Finance</small>
 >
 > The Café Managers operate the café where students can pick up something to eat between classes.
 They work with their team to provide a central location for meals and snacks on campus and coordinate with a variety of suppliers to ensure that food is delivered and stored in a safe and timely manner.
 >
 > <a class="button is-small vp-finance" href="mailto:cafeteria@skule.ca">Email</a>
 > <a class="button is-small vp-finance" href="https://cafe.skule.ca/">Website</a>

-> <b class="vp-academic-text">Hi-Skule™ Liaison</b>
+> <b class="vp-academic-text">Hi-Skule™ Director</b>
-> Prarthona Paul <small class="vp-academic-text">Overseen by VP Academic</small>
+> Tristan Seto <small class="vp-academic-text">Overseen by VP Academic</small>
 >
-> The Hi-Skule™ Liaison leads Hi-Skule™ a group dedicated to educating students in high school about engineering and what studying engineering entails.
+> The Hi-Skule™ Director leads Hi-Skule™ a group dedicated to educating students in high school about engineering and what studying engineering entails.
 They coordinate with faculty to run recruitment events and with high school administrators to organize presentations to potential incoming students.
 A few of the other events they run include PreF!rosh, University of Toronto High School Design Competition and Designapalooza.
 >
 > <a class="button is-small vp-academic" href="mailto:hiskule@skule.ca">Email</a>
 > <a class="button is-small vp-academic" href="http://hiskule.skule.ca">Website</a>

 > <b class="president-text">International Transition Director</b>
-> Sandhya Sookhoo<small class="president-text">Overseen by the President</small>
+> Riann Po<small class="president-text">Overseen by the President</small>
 >
 > The International Transition Director focuses on supporting students coming from outside of Canada through their transition into university.
 This extends to taking initiatives that aim to increase the engagement of international students and provide a centralized platform for obtaining various resources.
 >